adunsulag/oe-module-custom-skeleton/Readme.md

 # OpenEMR Custom Module Skeleton Starter Project
-This is a sample module project that developers can clone and use to create their own custom modules inside the OpenEMR codebase.
-These modules leverage the oe-module-install-plugin which installs the custom module into the OpenEMR custom module installation folder.
+This is a sample module project that developers can clone and use to create their own custom OpenEMR modules.
+These modules leverage the oe-module-install-plugin which takes care of installing the custom module into OpenEMR.

 The project has sample code that demostrates adding your module to the menu system, creating global settings, and adding a rest api endpoint.